 In this lab and every lab, make sure you are running Protothreads 1_2_1.

 - Protothreads maintains the ISR-driven millisceond-scale timing.

 - Timer ISR running at the DDS sample rate to update the DDS and the DAC.

 - Main sets up peripherials and protothreads then just schedules tasks, round-robin.

 - runs the debounce state machine (state machine pseudocode for ONE buttton)

-- places valid keypresses into a digit buffer
+- places valid keypresses into a digit buffer and triggers speech production

 - handles erase/start commands

 - sets the DDS parameters for two sine waves (if any) which are playing.

 - Starts/stops the play back